 What to do with this activity?

-2) Ability to simplify and to spot the essential elements in what you see.
+2) simplify and spot the essential elements in what they see.

 Writing is like a muscle – the more your child practices it the stronger their writing ability will become.
 You child is also more likely to write about things they like or are interested in – writing is a way to express yourself and using writing in this way can be more meaningful to a child.

 Decide on a writing project you could work on either together or with you standing by to help.
 This could be writing or sending an email to a family member or friend living away or your child writing about one of their interests.
 List key messages you want to write about, who else might read it and then begin work on the piece.
 Have a dictionary at the ready and use the spell checker if working on a computer.